IPhone 7: Cameras

-Battery Life
+Battery life

-The iPhone 7 has a 1,960 mAh battery which can last about 3-5 hours.
-The iPhone 7 Plus has 2,900 mAh battery and can last for 5-8 hours.
+The iPhone 7 has a 1,960 mAh (7.45 Wh) battery, offering up to 14 hours of 3G talk time and up to 40 hours of audio playback, while the iPhone 7 Plus features a 2,900 mAh (11.1 Wh) battery, providing up to 21 hours of 3G talk time and up to 60 hours of audio playback.

 Software

 The iPhone 7 originally shipped with iOS 10 pre-installed.
 The iPhone 7 Plus received an exclusive portrait camera mode in the iOS 10.1 software update.
 This camera mode is capable of producing a bokeh effect using depth of field analysis of the second camera of dual-lens in the back of iPhone 7 Plus.
 Mainstream software support for the iPhone 7 was dropped when iOS 16 was released.
-But, it still receives iOS 15 security updates (as of October 31, 2022).
-The last version of iOS to support iPhone 7 is iOS 15.7.3 In June 2022, Apple announced that it will drop support for the iPhone 7 and 7 Plus with the release of iOS 16.
-The device can also run Android 10 unofficially via a project called Project Sandcastle made by Corellium, a security research company.
-Ubuntu 20.04 “Focal Fossa” has also been ported via Project Sandcastle.
+But, it still receives iOS 15 security updates (as of September 15 2025).
+The current version of iOS to support iPhone 7 is iOS 15.8.5.
+The device can also run Android 10 unofficially via a project called Project Sandcastle made by Corellium, a security research company that produces paid iOS, Android, and IoT emulators.
+Ubuntu 20.04 "Focal Fossa" has also been ported via Project Sandcastle.

 Accessories

 Each iPhone 7 originally came with a Lightning-to-3.5-mm adapter, although this was omitted starting on September 12, 2018.
-Apple sells the adapter independently as well.
+Apple sells the adapter independently as well. iPhone 7 does not have a built-in DAC, a Cirrus Logic CS4272 DAC is included as part of the adapter.
 Apple also unveiled several Bluetooth wireless headphones ostensibly intended for use with the iPhone 7, including AirPods, wireless in-ear headphones, and three new Beats headphone products.
 All four products utilize an in-house wireless chip known as the Apple W1, which is designed to provide low-power Bluetooth operation and integration with iOS and macOS devices (though they are still compatible with other Bluetooth-supported devices).